 To the Memory of Robert Anson Heinlein

-For interest, here are the nine other occurrences of 'freedom'.
+For interest, there are at least eight occurrences of 'freedom'.
 From the foreword by Bob Young, CEO of Red Hat.

 Later he devotes a whole section to freedom.
 10. Freedom Is Good.

 All these passages ignore a fact about freedom: freedom is a vector and not a scalar concept.
 The distinction between scalar and vector concepts is a well understood distinction in physics.
 A scalar concept is only subject to questions of magnitude, but a vector concept sustain questions about magnitude and direction.
 The concept of velocity, defined as speed wrt direction, is an example of a vector quantity.
 The speed of an object wrt a direction A may be constant over time and yet varying wrt direction B.

 Freedom is a vector concept; it needs to defined in relation to who and what.
 Your freedom to park your tank on my lawn restricts my ability to cultivate a perfect lawn.
 As we saw in the earlier essay, The Cathedral and the Bizarre; the freedom to access source code may be antithetical to the ability of a start-up company to monetise its ideas.
 Your freedom to access the chemical formula and reproduce the anti-cancer drug I spent millions researching and testing may impede my ability to recoup on my investment; this in turn can discourage others from researching better drugs.
 Your freedom to protest a play interferes with my freedom to enjoy it - a fact which recently surfaced with the Royal Shakespeare Company.
 In fact in nearly all cases, social freedoms in one area are bought at the expense of freedoms lost in another.
 We accept this when we consider that the freedoms won exceed in value the freedoms lost.
 My freedom to walk the streets unmolested trumps your freedom to mug people you don't like.